 Since Google I/O we've been waiting anxiously to see which apps would be among the first to gain compatibility with Chrome OS.
 As Sundar Pichai explained at this summer's conference, Google plans to get Android apps running natively on the company's desktop OS, using App Runtime for Chrome.

 Google is carefully curating the experience, however, working with select developers to make apps available through Chrome's web store.
 In September, Duolingo, Evernote, Vine, and Sight Words came to Chrome, and today Google announced a lineup of seven new apps, including Cookpad, Couchsurfing, Overdrive, and four others.
-The web store appears to still be updating, so the rest of the new apps will hopefully become apparent soon.

 The latest Dropbox update should give early adopters of the Android L preview something to smile about.
 This release addresses the showstopping compatibility issue that has thus far plagued the app, so users should now be able to use the cloud storage app on their pre-release mobile operating system of choice without experiencing an instant crash.